 Parenting coach Christina Cline Schneider shares 5 ways to tame your triggers and establish boundaries in line with your truth—even without the cooperation of the other parent.

-Wouldn’t it be nice if you had a parenting coach at your beck and call every time you have a conflict with your ex?
+Wouldn’t it be nice if you had a professional’s advice every time you have a conflict with your ex?
 She would be on your side, hear you out, and offer novel solutions you’d never even considered.

-My work in the coparenting arena revolves around time sharing.
-My ex and his wife just moved to town, and, as anticipated, they asked for more time with the boys.
-Instead of seeing the boys every other weekend, they said they want every other Wednesday through Sunday plus every Wednesday on their off weeks.
-In my opinion, this is too much for the boys and for me.
+My challenge at the time revolved around time sharing.
+My ex and his wife had just moved to town and asked for more time with the boys.
+Instead of seeing the boys every other weekend, they asked for every other Wednesday through Sunday plus every Wednesday on their off weeks.
+In my opinion, that was too much for the boys and for me.

 I responded to the request with a solid no and a visit to my lawyer.
 These were the initial boundaries I needed to set in order to protect my family and feel safe.